Mental Health Facilities Alpena, MI

 Aleda E Lutz Vamc Gaylord Opc - 57.7 miles from Alpena, MI

 Aleda E Lutz Vamc Gaylord Opc is one of mental health facilities in Gaylord, Michigan, located at 806 South Otsego Avenue, 49735 zip code.
-Aleda E Lutz Vamc Gaylord Opc provides outpatient treatment and telemedicine/telehealth.
-Aleda E Lutz Vamc Gaylord Opc provides behavior modification, psychotropic medication and individual psychotherapy to seniors 65 or older, young adults and adults.
-Aleda E Lutz Vamc Gaylord Opc also supports people with trauma, veterans and people with PTSD.
-Additional services provided at Aleda E Lutz Vamc Gaylord Opc include psychosocial rehabilitation services, housing services and intensive case management.
+Aleda E Lutz Vamc Gaylord Opc provides telemedicine/telehealth and outpatient treatment.
+Aleda E Lutz Vamc Gaylord Opc provides cognitive behavioral therapy, group therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Aleda E Lutz Vamc Gaylord Opc also supports people requiring dual diagnosis treatment, people with PTSD and patients with eating disorders.
+Additional services provided at Aleda E Lutz Vamc Gaylord Opc include legal advocacy, education services and family psychoeducation.

 Learn More